California’s Cap and Trade program for greenhouse gas emissions presents an important new funding opportunity for Bay Area transportation.

 We believe the method used by the California Environmental Protection Agency to define “disadvantaged community” overlooks many of our low-income neighborhoods.

 MTC is working to have this definition revised.
-Here is a recent letter MTC sent to Bay Area legislators on the subject.
+Here is a letter sent by MTC to Bay Area legislators on the subject.